Supported Postgres Extensions

 dict_xsyn Example synonym full-text search dictionary.
 This dictionary type replaces words with groups of their synonyms, and so makes it possible to search for a word using any of its synonyms.

 earthdistance This module provides two different approaches to calculating great circle distances on the surface of the Earth.
-The fisrt one depends on the cube module.
+The first one depends on the cube module.
 The second one is based on the built-in point data type, using longitude and latitude for the coordinates.

 hstore Implements the hstore data type for storing sets of key/value pairs within a single PostgreSQL value.